-1. Pick the Right Lashes - Thickness
+1. Picking the Right Lashes - Thickness

 - Generally speaking, 0.25 will be too heavy for the vast majority of clients, but they do come as flat lashes, which means that they only weigh around half as much as a standard classic lash!

 - The same applies for 0.20 lashes - they’re pretty heavy, so it’s better to err on the side of caution!

-- 0.07 lashes can be used for fans up to 6D
+- 0.07 lashes can be used for fans up to 6D.

-- 0.06 lashes are so similar to 0.07, but can be used up to 8D
+- 0.06 lashes are similar to 0.07, but can be used for fans up to 8D.

-- 0.04 lashes can be used for fans up to 19D
+- 0.04 lashes can be used for fans up to 19D.

 - 0.03 lashes can be used for fans up to a massive 35D!

-2. Pick the Right Lashes - Length
+2. Picking the Right Lashes - Length

 3. Avoid Stickies

-In general, you need to make sure you’re isolating the lashes perfectly, not picking up too much glue on your extension, and that you’re working across both eyes evenly, to give the freshly applied extension a chance to dry a bit before you squash other lashes against it.
+In general, you need to make sure you’re isolating the lashes perfectly, not picking up too much glue on your extension, and you’re working across both eyes evenly, giving the freshly applied extension a chance to dry a bit before you squash other lashes against it.